alaingoldman/Truffle/README.md

 # Connecting to Rinkeby

-Make sure to close the terminal
+Make sure to close the terminal.

 First, start geth with Rinkeby and make sure that the correct APIs for Truffle are enabled.
 ```